demonishan/SteamAchievementManager/README.md

 Steam Achievement Manager (SAM) was originally released in 2008 and became the go-to tool for managing Steam achievements.
 However, its development effectively stopped over a decade ago.

-**SAM Reborn** is a fork of the original project.
+**SLAM** is a fork of the original project.
 I have picked up the pieces to bring this essential tool into the modern era.
 The core functionality remains, but the experience has been completely overhauled with a modern design and powerful new features.

 ## What's New?